-5 signs someone is WATCHING you and tracking your phone without your knowledge!
+5 signs someone is WATCHING you without your knowledge!

-Before you confidently say “no ways!”, let me ask you: how do you know?
+Before you confidently say “no way!”, let me ask you: how do you know?

 How do you know for an absolute fact that this isn’t happening on your phone?
 The truth is that you don’t.

 There are many spy apps that are just a quick Google search away from being bought and can be installed and you wouldn’t even know it.
 So let me show you a couple of signs, that may indicate that your phone is being tracked without your consent!

 - Someone tracks your phone.

 Obviously, these are vastly different situations with very different outcomes so let’s look at both situations:

 Situation 1: How to track YOUR OWN Android and iOS phones?